2degrees/django-wsgi/docs/source/manual/index.rst

 - Functions to run WSGI applications inside Django reliably.
 - An :class:`~django.http.HttpRequest` class extended by the fully-featured :class:`webob.Request` (which is absolutely backwards compatible).
-- An :class:`~django.http.HttpResponse` class that supports custom HTTP status reason phrases, as allowed by the HTTP and WSGI specifications (which is absolutely backwards compatible).
+- An optional :class:`~django.http.HttpResponse` class that supports custom HTTP status reason phrases, as allowed by the HTTP and WSGI specifications (which is absolutely backwards compatible).
 - A Django middleware which implements the `wsgiorg.routing_args